Returning to School After Lockdown – March 2021 FAQ

 - Movement between lessons will be carefully coordinated.
 Students are in specific subject bases for the majority of their lessons.
 Moving between rooms will only be for specific lessons in specialised teaching spaces (DT, Art, Music, PE and Drama).
 All internal doors will be kept open to allow transitions to be as quick as possible and allow increased ventilation.

 How will classrooms look/operate?

 Teachers will aim to remain 2 metres away from students as much as possible, as well as each other.
-Government guidelines clearly state that students must be seated in rows, facing forwards, where possible, and where unreasonable classroom changes cannot be made.
-Further, that group tables should be avoided.
+Government guidelines clearly state that students must be seated in rows, facing forwards, and that group tables are not acceptable.
 Hand sanitiser will also be provided in every corridor.
 Students will be expected to use the sanitiser as they enter each classroom (they may bring their own with them to school if they wish).
 Windows and, where possible, doors will be kept open at all times to enable maximum ventilation.
 Students will also collect a wipe on entry and clean their work area.